Skip to main content

 close(): void

-Equivalent to selection "Close" from Webamp's options menu.
-Once closed, you can open it again with .reopen()
+Equivalent to selecting "Close" from Webamp's options menu.
+Once closed, you can open it again with .reopen().

 reopen(): void